A court challenge could put indigenous kids at risk, meet a lawyer defending the Indian Child Welfare Act

 Chrissi Ross Nimmo is a Cherokee citizen and a proud mother of three who grew up in Tahlequah, Oklahoma — the capitol of the Cherokee Nation.
-She's also the Deputy Attorney General for the Cherokee Nation, making her one of the leading attorneys defending the Indian Child Welfare Act, or ICWA — the 1978 law that was passed to keep Native American children from being separated from their families and communities.
+She's also the Deputy Attorney General for the Cherokee Nation, making her one of the leading attorneys defending the Indian Child Welfare Act (ICWA) — the 1978 law that was passed to keep Native American children from being separated from their families and communities.

 So why does she do it?